lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 Ah, and you would presume that you know how it works, all cooped up in your toy city, judging everyone from far above, high and mighty?
 That's **rich**.
 When was the last time you even spoke genuinely with anyone?

-If you think that crawling around in your dirt and darkness gives better view of the world, you sorely mistaken
+Oh.
+Looks who's talking...
+If you think that crawling around in your dirt and darkness gives better view of the world, you sorely mistaken.

 "You are a picture of degradation.
 All you know is how to take, never to give anything in return.